carlasouza/puppet-virt/README.rst

 This module provides a new type, `virt`, for virtual machines installation and management like ensure running and so on.
 All the operations will be made using libvirt [0].
 At first, only Xen fullyvirtualization, Xen paravirtualization, KVM and OpenVZ are supported.

-This module is the result of my work at GSoC 2010.
+This module is the result of my work at GSoC'2010.

 [0] The Virtualization API - http://www.libvirt.org/